 The Medical Ethical Committee (METc) of the UMCG is the reviewing committee for UMCG researchers.
 If the research has been reviewed by another committee (e.g. in case of multi-centre studies), the Board of Directors of the UMCG needs to approve the study before it can start.
 Before the approval, the METc office performs an administrative oversight to evaluate

-The Central ethics Review Committee (Centrale ethische Toetsingscommissie, CTc) and Local ethics Review Committees (Lokale ethische Toetsingscommissies, LTc’s) evaluates scientific research that is outside the scope of the WMO and fits within the scope of the nWMO Kaderreglement UMCG (UMCG only).
+UMCG non-WMO system, the Central ethics Review Committee (Centrale ethische Toetsingscommissie, CTc) and Local ethics Review Committees (Lokale ethische Toetsingscommissies, LTc’s) evaluates scientific research that is outside the scope of the WMO and fits within the scope of the nWMO Kaderreglement UMCG (UMCG only).
 An online submission tool (UMCG only) is developed to support researchers to submit their proposal for ethical review.

 The Service Desk CRO can provide support with submissions if required; an offer can be requested via the helpdesk.